-A P.S. (postscript) at the bottom of your cover letter draws the attention of the hiring manager, like you’ll do when you pitch a client.
-It’s a good way to seal the deal so you can get paid for sealing deals!
+A postscript near the end of a salesperson cover letter is a great way to seal the deal so you can get paid for sealing deals!

 Writing a job converting sales cover letter wasn’t as complicated as you thought, now, was it?

 Just remember to keep these points in mind for a successful cover letter for sales jobs: